Bio.PDB.internal_coords module

 Custom exception classes: HedronMatchError and MissingAtomError

-class Bio.PDB.internal_coords.IC_Chain(parent: Chain, verbose: bool = False)
+class Bio.PDB.internal_coords.IC_Chain(parent, verbose: bool = False)

 Bases: object